-Palace and Castle hotels are romantic in their own right, but put them at a waterfront and they become magical.
+Palace and Castle hotels are romantic in their own right, but put them at a waterfront, and they become magical.
 There are many seaside and lakeside castle hotels in Poland.
-Here are a few Poland castle hotels that you might want to work into your next vacation to Central Europe.
+Here are a few that you might want to work into your next vacation to Central Europe.

 Don't care whether your palace hotel is by the waterfront or not?
 More choices can be found at Castle and Palace Hotels in Poland

 This palace hotel on Puck Bay prides itself in creating a peaceful retreat for guests.
-Horseback riding, beauty packages, and a honeymoon sweet make Zamek Jan III Sobieski appropriate for any occassion.
+Horseback riding, beauty packages, and a honeymoon suite make Zamek Jan III Sobieski appropriate for any occasion.

-Located near Gdansk on the Vistula River bay, Hotel Kadyny Country Club is a wonderful contemporary hotel with the facade and interior of an 18th century estate.
+Located near Gdansk on the Vistula River bay, Kadyny Folwark Hotel and Spa is a wonderful contemporary hotel with the facade and interior of an 18th century estate.
 The leisure center includes a sauna, heated pool, and gym facilities.
 Marriage ceremonies can also be performed at the 17th century monastery nearby.

 In the north of Poland, on the Baltic sea, sits Budzistowo Palace Hotel.
 It offers many outdoor activities, including horseback riding and canoeing.
 The on-site restaurant serves traditional Polish cuisine.
 Tour the little town of Kolobrzeg and visit the art museum there.

-Krzeslice Palace is a charming former estate building built in the 1860's.
+Krzeslice Palace Hotel is a charming former estate building constructed in the 1860's.
 This hotel offers packages for couples that include candlelight dinners and horse-drawn carriage tours.
 Located in Krzeslice, near Poznan.

 AddressJeziorna 2, 84-360 Łeba, Poland

-Soplica Castle Hotel has a long list of previous owners and incarnations.
-The castle is now owned by a Polish couple who have pieced together the castle's history, and it seems that the most recently built version of the Nowecin Castle was in 1909.
-The interior is cozy and the bathrooms are modern.
+Hotel Nowecin Soplica Castle has a long list of previous owners and incarnations.
+The castle is now owned by a Polish couple who have pieced together the castle's history, and it seems that the most recently-built version of the Nowecin Castle was in 1909.
+The interior is cozy, and the bathrooms are modern.
 Outside is a children's play area and a pool, and various entertainment is available during your stay.

 This 19th century palace is located on Lechiki Lake about 50km from Szczecin.
 Renovated rooms, wheelchair access, and the pets-welcome policy make this hotel unusual.
 Old traditional Polish cuisine featured at the restaurant.
 Guests will find facilities available for golf, swimming, tennis, and horseback riding.

-"Traditional Polish Palace Feasts" and antique furniture take guests back in time, but modern spa facilities and other amenities bring the Amber Palace Hotel up to date.
-Entertainment, including musical concerts and dueling knights, as well as weekend packages (family, romance, relaxation, health, and more) means you are never bored at Bursztynowy Palac Hotel.
+"Traditional Polish Palace Feasts" and antique furniture take guests back in time, but modern spa facilities and other amenities bring the Hotel Bursztynowy Pałac up to date.
+Entertainment, including musical concerts and dueling knights, as well as weekend packages (family, romance, relaxation, health, and more) means you are never bored at this hotel.

-Tuczno Castle, by Drawski Lake, is located in the west of Poland.
-Medieval reinactments and weddings take place at this castle hotel.
+Hotel Zamek Tuczno, by Drawski Lake, is located in the west of Poland.
+Medieval reenactments and weddings take place at this castle hotel.
 The surrounding woodland is perfect for leisure activities, but comfortable rooms and contemporary bathrooms make staying inside pleasant as well.
 An on-site restaurant serves traditional dishes.